uli28/ng-dev/demos/08-testing/jasmine-testing/src/assets/markdown/component-mock.md

-- Navigate to folder `\component-mocking` and examine `auth.service.ts` and compare it to `auth.service.mock.ts`.
+- Examine `auth.service.ts` and compare it to `auth.service.mock.ts`.
 They are used in `use-mock.component.ts` and `use-mock.component.spec.ts`.

 ```typescript
 export class UseMockComponent {